neel-i-singh/neel-i-singh.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
+subtitle: #<a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Motto.
 Etc.

-profile:
+#profile:
-  align: right
+ # align: right
-  image: prof_pic.jpg
+  #image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  #image_circular: false # crops the image to make it circular
-  more_info: >
+  #more_info: >
-    <p>555 your office number</p>
+  #  <p>555 your office number</p>
-    <p>123 your address street</p>
+  #  <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+  #  <p>Your City, State 12345</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hi!
+I’m a junior undergraduate at the University of North Carolina at Chapel Hill, pursuing a BS in Public Health with a Nutrition concentration at the Gillings School of Global Public Health, a second BS in Quantitative Biology, and a minor in Data Science.

+I am driven by the goal of creating innovative public health and clinical solutions to combat chronic diseases that undermine health and wellbeing worldwide.
+Drawing on my background in public health, quantiative biology, and data science, I integrate diverse methodologies to uncover the complex interactions between biological and socioeconomic factors that contribute to chronic disease risk.

+## skills

+Statistical computing in R and Python, linear/logistic regression and ANOVA, basic machine learning, epidemiologic study design and data analysis, clinical trial study design and data analysis, data visualization in *ggplot2*, metabolic analysis and visualization with *py3dmol* and *escher*

+## research

+- Under the guidance of Drs.
+[Mike Kulis](https://www.med.unc.edu/pediatrics/foodallergy/lab/kulis-lab/) and [Edwin Kim](https://www.med.unc.edu/pediatrics/people/edwin-kim-md-ms/) (UNC), I have completed a first-author manuscript exploring mechanisms and biomarkers associated with patient success on peanut sublingual immunotherapy.
+The manuscript is currently under review by the *Journal of Allergy and Clinical Immunology*, with an abstract accepted for presentation at the *American Association of Allergy and Immunology 2025 Annual Meeting*.

+- Under the mentorship of [Dr. Corrine Keet](https://www.med.unc.edu/pediatrics/people/corinne-keet-md-phd/) (UNC), I am developing a machine learning methedology to identify neighborhood-specific risk and protective factors linked to asthma occurrence and exacerbation using restricted NHIS, Census, and HUD data.

+- Working with [Dr. Monique Bethell](https://www.capitalareafoodnetwork.org/leadership) (Capital Area Food Network), I co-authored a community-engaged analysis of trends in Indigenous food soverignty.
+Our findings were presented at the *American Public Health Association 2024 Annual Meeting*.

+## teaching

+- Currently, I am teaching a graded, for-credit seminar course titled *Culinary Medicine: A Tool for Health Equity, Disease Prevention, and Disease Management* to fifteen undergraduate students.
+I developed this course from scratch under the guidance of [Dr. Alice Ammerman](https://sph.unc.edu/adv_profile/alice-ammerman-drph/).
+The syllabus and course materials can be found in the [projects tab](http://neel-i-singh.github.io/projects/).

+- I have served as an Undergraduate Learning Assistant for [Dr. Matthew Lockett's](https://chem.unc.edu/faculty/Lockett-Matthew/) Analytical Chemistry course for three semesters, and [Dr. Eric Hastie's](https://bio.unc.edu/faculty-profile/hastie/) Biological Research Skills lab for one semester.

+## clinical

+- I serve as a CNA in the Emergency Department at UNC Medical Center in Chapel Hill, NC.
+My work involves managing high-stress and high-acuity emergency situations, including triaging patients, monitoring vital signs, collecting specimens, performing EKGs, and other emergency nursing care.